 Saw a really great movie last night.
 Won tickets to a preview screening of Darkest Hour in Hawthorn.
 Met up with Donna, predictably late, and sat down in the plush cinema to watch a movie much-lauded for Gary Oldman’s performance as Winston Churchill.

 Like the rest, I can’t fault Oldman’s performance, which is as enthralling and convincing as the movie is as a whole.
 Ben Mendelsohn is also excellent playing King George.
-Every time I see Mendelsohn he looks like he’s coming off a big night, but in this he’s regal playing a upright and slightly diffident king, complete with proper posh accent and slight stutter.
+Every time I see Mendelsohn, he looks like he’s coming off a big night, but in this, he’s regal playing an upright and slightly diffident king, complete with a proper posh accent and slight stutter.

 The rest is history – literally – as they say.
-I recommend this movie unreservedly.
+I recommend this movie, unreservedly.
 Donna reckons it’s one of the best movies she’s ever seen.
 For me, I can of few that stirred me so much – though it highlights the utter deficit in leadership we suffer from today.
-Oh, but for someone as courageous and tue as Churchill today!
+Oh, but for someone as courageous and true as Churchill today!